mirnovov/colourpicker/README.md

 <img src="https://raw.githubusercontent.com/mirnovov/colourpicker/main/colourpicker.gif" style="border-radius: 12px;" />

+**NOTE**: As Nova 5 and above includes a native colour picker, this extension will not receive further updates.

 The **Colour Picker** Nova extension allows you to insert colours into your HTML, CSS, and Javascript files using the default macOS colour selection dialog.

 ### Usage